 The problems faced by all egg-laying hens are not caused by their environment, but by the very bodies that have been created by humans.
 Their bodies are the result of years of selective breeding to maximise egg production for human interests.
-This selective breeding has escalated egg laying by each individual bird to 250 – 300 a year from the original annual total of 12 – 15 by the wild relatives from whom she has been developed.
+This selective breeding has escalated egg laying by each individual bird to 250 – 300+ a year from the original annual total of fewer than 25 by the wild relatives from whom she has been developed.

-Hens, like all of the victims of our every nonvegan consumer choice, are sentient individuals, each one with her own mind and thoughts, her own individuality, her own unique personality and preferences.
+Hens, like all of the victims of our every non-vegan consumer choice, are sentient individuals, each one with her own mind and thoughts, her own individuality, her own unique personality and preferences.
+It is all too easy for us to fall for the advertising hype that obsesses about the environment in which she is used; all too easy for us to be lulled into thinking that if we change the environment, the problem has been solved.
+For a long time, I fell for that idea myself.

 The prison than none can escape